-Each cluster was profiled to determine which psychological best predicted its activation.
+Each cluster was profiled to determine which psychological topics best predicted its activation.
 Each of the three functional groups we identified showed distinct functional profiles, although appreciable variation was observed for each individual cluster.
 Strength of association is measured in log odds-ratio (LOR), and permutation-based significance corrected using false discovery rate (FDR) of q = 0.01 is indicated next to each psychological concept by color-coded dots corresponding to each region.
 Negative associations are indicated by the grey circle.